jboyd8/milestone-project-3/README.md

 I chose the font Source Sans Pro as I thought it looked very professional whilst being a little more aesthetically pleasing than say Aerial.
 I chose to use this one font all the way throughout my website.

+I only created Desktop wireframes as they will be exactly the same on Mobile.
+Everything will be on top of each other vertically.

 ### User Stories
 * I want to be able to search for matches by opponent.